msg-byu/getting-started/README.md

 with the tools.
 However, the ideas behind the overall work flow and design process are not optional as they are the keys to writing good scientific code.

+This repository contains sample code and input files that you can use as templates for your own project, however, when it comes to writing the small amounts of found here code it is highly recommended that you write it yourself to get practice instead of just copying the existing files.

 #### Table of Contents